Chronicles of Barsetshire: Radio

 In 1993, The Small House at Allington was released as a dramatised radio programme on BBC Radio 4.
 It was created by Martin Wade and directed by Cherry Cookson.
 Each character was played by a voice actor, with the story being accompanied by music and sound effects.
 Following its success, the other five novels were also adapted to this form and released between December 1995 and March 1998 as The Chronicles of Barset.

 BBC Radio 4 released another radio adaptation titled The Barchester Chronicles in 2014.
 This programme was created by Michael Symmons Roberts, and also covered all six Barsetshire novels.

 Inspired works

 Between 1933 and 1961, author Angela Thirkell published 29 novels set in the county of Barsetshire.
-While Thirkell introduced her own characters, she also incorporates members of Trollope's Barsetshire families, including the Crawelys, Luftons, Grantlys and Greshams.
+While Thirkell introduced her own characters, she also incorporates members of Trollope's Barsetshire families, including the Crawleys, Luftons, Grantlys and Greshams.
 A writer for The New York Times (2008) suggested that "Unlike Trollope, Thirkell is uninterested in money and politics" but is instead, "interested in love".

+Another early sequel was Barchester Pilgrimage, by the renowned priest, novelist and theologian Ronald Knox, following the children and grandchildren of Trollope's characters.

 Author M. R. James also used Barchester for the setting of his 1910 short story The Stalls of Barchester Cathedral.